Milton, Florida is located in the western Florida panhandle near Pensacola. It is on US-90 and about two miles north of I-10.

-Milton, Florida is one of the oldest cities in the state, being incorporated in 1844 before Florida became a state.
+Milton is one of the oldest cities in the state, having been incorporated in 1844 before Florida became a state.

-Milton is on the Blackwater River, which served as the major transportation system for the materials that went into Milton's main industry back then, ship building.
+Milton is on the banks of the Blackwater River, which served as the major transportation system for the materials that went into Milton's main industry back then, ship building.

 This area of Northwest Florida was rich in timber and the naval stores that come from timber and were important to Florida's maritime trade.

 Most of Milton's industrial and commercial capacity was destroyed by the Union Army during the American Civil War.

 Many Milton people left the area and headed to Alabama.
 Most of them lost their estates and land to the Union.

 The town slumbered in poverty for almost 20 years after the war.
 Then the railroad came to town in the 1880s.

 The timber industries in the area boomed with new access into the rugged interior of the Panhandle.

 After lands were cleared of timber, cotton and peanuts were planted and plantation farming became the major industry.

 Two separate fires almost destroyed Milton in 1885 and 1892.
 An even worse fire came along in 1909 which destroyed most of the remaining surviving buildings.